bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-debug.md

 # Enable Debug Mode landing.repowidget.debug

-{% note warning "We are still working on the tool" %}

-The functionality will be released soon.

-{% endnote %}

 > Scope: [`landing`](../scopes/permissions.md)
 >
 > Who can execute the method: any user

 The method `landing.repowidget.debug` enables debug mode for all widgets of the current application.
-In this case, the Vue application will report more errors in the JS console for the developer's convenience.
-By default, the mode is disabled.
+In this case, the vue application will report more errors in the js console for developer convenience.
+By default, this mode is disabled.

 ## Method Parameters